 In case owners lose access to their smartphone, they must be able to recover access to the system.
 However, in a privacy-preserving system where no third party is trusted, achieving this is nontrivial.
-To solve this, we create escrow material during the initialization step that contains all of the information needed by the owners to recover access to their system.
-The escrow material is encrypted and stored on the camera.
-We note that the escrow material is protected by an unrecoverable passphrase only known by the owner and is therefore not restricted to being stored on the camera.
+To solve this, we generate an escrow material during the initialization step that contains all of the information needed by the owners to recover access to their system.
+The escrow material is encrypted by an unrecoverable passphrase only known by the owner and stored on the camera.
 The escrow material gives access to the following secrets :

-- The owner's asymmetric key pair (SK_o, PK_o) encrypted with a randomly generated key of size 128 bits which representation in hexadecimal corresponds to the passphrase displayed to the owner during initialization. - The key material necessary to build the key tree \mathcal{K} (for details about this key tree see Section 3.4) asymmetrically encrypted with the owner's key. - The asymmetric public key PK_c of the camera (does not need to be encrypted).
+- The owner's asymmetric key pair $(SK_o, PK_o)$ encrypted with a randomly generated key of size 128 bits and corresponding to the passphrase displayed to the owner during initialization. - The key material necessary to build the key tree $\mathcal{K}$ (for details about this key tree see Section 3.4) asymmetrically encrypted with the owner's key. - The asymmetric public key $PK_c$ of the camera (does not need to be encrypted).